Reformed Christianity: Sin

 In Christian theology, people are created good and in the image of God but have become corrupted by sin, which causes them to be imperfect and overly self-interested.
 Reformed Christians, following the tradition of Augustine of Hippo, believe that this corruption of human nature was brought on by Adam and Eve's first sin, a doctrine called original sin.

 Although earlier Christian authors taught the elements of physical death, moral weakness, and a sin propensity within original sin, Augustine was the first Christian to add the concept of inherited guilt (reatus) from Adam whereby every infant is born eternally damned and humans lack any residual ability to respond to God.
 Reformed theologians emphasize that this sinfulness affects all of a person's nature, including their will.
 This view, that sin so dominates people that they are unable to avoid sin, has been called total depravity.
 As a consequence, every one of their descendants inherited a stain of corruption and depravity.
 This condition, innate to all humans, is known in Christian theology as original sin.

-Calvin thought original sin was “a hereditary corruption and depravity of our nature, extending to all the parts of the soul.”
-Calvin asserted people were so warped by original sin that “everything which our mind conceives, meditates, plans, and resolves, is always evil.”
+Calvin thought original sin was "a hereditary corruption and depravity of our nature, extending to all the parts of the soul."
+Calvin asserted people were so warped by original sin that "everything which our mind conceives, meditates, plans, and resolves, is always evil."
 The depraved condition of every human being is not the result of sins people commit during their lives.
-Instead, before we are born, while we are in our mother's womb, “we are in God's sight defiled and polluted.”
-Calvin thought people were justly condemned to hell because their corrupted state is “naturally hateful to God.”
+Instead, before we are born, while we are in our mother's womb, "we are in God's sight defiled and polluted."
+Calvin thought people were justly condemned to hell because their corrupted state is "naturally hateful to God."

 In colloquial English, the term "total depravity" can be easily misunderstood to mean that people are absent of any goodness or unable to do any good.
 However the Reformed teaching is actually that while people continue to bear God's image and may do things that appear outwardly good, their sinful intentions affect all of their nature and actions so that they are not pleasing to God.
-From a Calvinist viewpoint, a person who has sinned was predestined to sin, and no matter what a person does, they will go to Heaven or Hell based on that determination.
-There is no repenting from sin since the most evil thing is the sinner's own actions, thoughts, and words.

-Some contemporary theologians in the Reformed tradition, such as those associated with the Presbyterian Church (USA)'s Confession of 1967, have emphasized the social character of human sinfulness.
-These theologians have sought to bring attention to issues of environmental, economic, and political justice as areas of human life that have been affected by sin.